MountainMan1312/MMOSMacs/STYLE_GUIDE.md

 - Write heading comments with 3 semicolons, and regular comments with 2.
 - Write margin comments with 1 semicolon.
-- Leave 1 space between the semicolons and the comment text.
+- Put a space between the semicolon and the text for heading and regular comments.
-- Comments longer than 1 word are capitalized and use punctuation.
+- Do not put a space between the semicolon and the text for margin comments.

 ```elisp
 ;;; This is a heading comment